Access & Inclusion

 Chill out zone

 Take some time out in the Sensory Garden (beside Osbourne Place entrance) on Plymouth Hoe where you can soak up the atmosphere of Armed Forces Day, while relaxing away from the hustle and bustle.
 You will also find some less busy spaces along the lower grassy areas of the Hoe.
+Please note there will be a RAF Battle of Britain Memorial Flight flypast at 3pm (subject to weather and any unforeseen circumstances).

 Viewing area for entertainment